cardillan/mindcode/doc/syntax/SYNTAX-5-OTHER.markdown

 ## If expression optimization

-The _If expression optimization_ perform three types of optimizations on blocks of code created by if/ternary expressions, which are internally handled identically.
+This optimization consists of three types of modifications performed on blocks of code created by if/ternary expressions.
 All possible optimizations are done independently.

 ### Value propagation

-The value of ternary expressions and if expressions is sometimes assigned to a user variable.
+The value of ternary expressions and if expressions is sometimes assigned to a user-defined variable.
 In these situations, the true and false branches of the if/ternary expression assign the value to a temporary variable, which is then assigned to the user variable.
 This optimization detects these situations and when possible, assigns the final value to the user variable directly in the true/false branches:

 ```
 abs = if x < 0